cannable/tclmpc/README.md

 My goal is to keep this library relatively simple/thin.
 One with a familiarity with the MPD protocol should be able to intuit what one of these library functions done with a high degree of accuracy.
 At least, that's the idea.
+Care was taken try and not overcomplicate things.

+There are exceptions to the above, however.
+In a couple places, the behaviour of the Tcl procedures does not match the MPD command of a matching name; most notably, 'playlist load'.
+In this particular case, the MPD load command appends a playlist to the queue.
+In Tcl, we're used to append, lappend, etc. As such, 'playlist append' is more consistent with the language.
+As I said earlier, I tried to avoid doing this as much as possible.
+This project is intended to make writing an MPD client in Tcl easier, not confuse anyone using it.

 Ultimately, I'd like to base a minimal Tk-based client off of this library, if only as an overkill-level test suite of the API.